Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Nonlinear Eigenpairs as Critical Points of a Family of Energy Functions

+\end{itemize} It is possible to see that the previous iteration preserves the positivity constraint of $\edgeweight$ and $\nodeweight$ provided $(\edgeweight^0,\nodeweight^0)>0$ and $\tau\leq1$.
 We apply the above scheme for the calculation of the first nine eigenpairs of the $\plap$ operator with $p=3$ on a unit square graph.
 The graph is a uniform $21\times21$ discretization with edge weights given by the reciprocal of the edge lengths.
 Homogeneous Dirichlet boundary conditions are imposed at the boundary chosen as the nodes lying on the sides of the unit square.
-The regularization parameter is set to $\delta=10^{-8}$ and the time step is fixed at $\tau=10^{-1}$.
-Convergence towards equilibrium is considered achieved when $\mathrm{err}:=\max\left\{\mathrm{err}_{\edgeweight},\mathrm{err}_{\nodeweight}\right\}$ is below a given tolerance, where
+The choice of the square graph here is simply driven by the possibility to visualize and interpret the computed eigenfunctions, nontheless experiments have been performed on random and less structured graphs delivering similar results.